Rhinoplasty Surgery or Nose Job

 Bridge of Nose

-Our Rhinoplasty procedure reduces the size of your dorsal hump (side of the nose) to improve your profile and give a straighter appearance.
+Rhinoplasty procedure that reduces the size of your dorsal bump or kyphosis (side of the nose).

 Bridge and Tip of Nose

-This Rhinoplasty shapes the dorsum as well as refines your tip to create a straighter bridge with a supra tip break and more defined tip..
+This Rhinoplasty operates on the tip as well as the dorsum to create a anatomically straighter bridge with a supra tip break and divergent (lower lateral cartilage ) tip.

 Total Nose